jugshaurya/Nanodegrees/React Developer/react/react.md

 ```

 - When JavaScript code is written imperatively, we tell JavaScript exactly what to do and how to do it.
-- React is Declarative
+- **React is Declarative**

-  -Imperative code instructs JavaScript on how it should perform each step.
+  - Imperative code instructs JavaScript on how it should perform each step.
 With declarative code, we tell JavaScript what we want to be done, and let JavaScript take care of performing the steps.

 - Components represent the modularity and reusability of React.
 - These component classes should follow the single responsibility principle and just "do one thing"